COVID-19 in Arkansas

 - Because you can be infected without symptoms or a known exposure to someone with COVID-19, using a self-test before gathering with others, either within your household or outside of your household, can inform you about your risk of spreading COVID-19 to others.

-Where to get at-home COVID-19 self-tests:
+Where to get tested or obtain at-home tests:

 How to perform a COVID-19 self-test: